Xetibo/ReSet-Doc/sections/result/plugin_system.typ

 determine the size of a specific variant at compile time, hence a pointer is used to mimic the behavior of Java (enforcement of references).

-As mentioned in the start of this section, the Any-Variant is used to tokenize command line flags.
+As mentioned at the start of this section, the Any-Variant is used to tokenize command line flags.
 This is stored into a lazily evaluated global accessible constant which stores the values in key-value pairs.